ParixJ/linear-regression-gui/README.md

 # 🧮 Linear Regression GUI App

 A sleek, educational desktop app to **train your own Linear Regression model from scratch** — using nothing but Python, Tkinter, and NumPy.
 Perfect for learning how gradient descent actually works under the hood 🚀
+Currently this program only supports csv files so load files accordingly.

 ---